 Options for Trick-Out

-Ellure bases are width-adjustable and can be purchased with one of four standard table top sizes: 42", 48", 60", and 72", all with 30" depth.
-If you want to use your own tabletop with an Ellure base it will easily support depths of 24" to 36", and widths from 42" to as wide as 79".
-Standard color choices for Ellure tabletops include Clove Mahogany, Light Maple, Hayward Cherry, Shaker Cherry, Almond Cherry, Urban Walnut, Designer White, Warm White, Putty, Black, and a handsomely corporate Shark Gray (our favorite among ThermoDesk's solid color choices since its recent introduction).
+Ellure bases are width-adjustable and can be purchased with one of four standard table top sizes: 42″, 48″, 60″, and 72″, all with 30″ depth.
+If you want to use your own tabletop with an Ellure base it will easily support depths of 24″ to 36″, and widths from 42″ to as wide as 79″.
+Standard color choices for Ellure tabletops include Clove Mahogany, Light Maple, Hayward Cherry, Shaker Cherry, Almond Cherry, Urban Walnut, Designer White, Warm White, Putty, Black, and a handsomely corporate Shark Gray (our favorite among ThermoDesk’s solid color choices since its recent introduction).
 We love the woodgrains the best, even though they cost a tad more, because of their solid-block-of-wood appearance.
 Recently, iMovR has expanded its tabletop offering for the Ellure model to include its modern 3/4″ Slim Tops as well as its thicker 1-1/8″ Select Tops – so you can choose between a sleek design or a more classic aesthetic.

 Like other iMovR desks, the Ellure is available with an optional wheel kit.
 These casters make it easy to move your desk around whenever you want, and can lock in place to avoid unintended slips.
 If you install casters we highly recommend the iMovR Advanced Cable Management Kit for keeping all your dangling cords neat and tidy as your desk moves around the office.